IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 budget, as well as to provide ongoing oversight of the budget and of any other significant financial matters.

 The annual budget is expected to be developed in an open, transparent, and collaborative manner, in accordance with
 {{#principles}}.
 The specific timeline for the development, review, and approval of the IETF LLC annual budget is established by the IETF LLC Board and may be revised as needed.
-In order to meet the expectations in {{#principles}}, there should be sufficient time for the IETF community and others to review and comment on drafts of the annual budget, and so the process should begin several months before the start of the next fiscal year.

 # IETF LLC Policies {#llc-policies}